Certificates and Specializations

 The Digital Humanities + Games specialization aims to better prepare interested students for jobs that require both a familiarity with technology and sound communication skills.
-We believe this specialization will also help our students become better critically informed and productive digital citizens.
-As with all specializations in English, this specialization is open to students from any major.
+This specialization prepares students to become more critically informed and productive digital citizens.

 Professional Writing and Technical Communication (PWTC)

-The Professional Writing and Technical Communication (PWTC) certificate prepares students for careers in technical and professional writing, digital communication, and user experience (UX).
-PWTC students gain project-based experience in editing, grant writing, software documentation, report writing, and web design.
-Every student develops a professional web portfolio and gains hands-on experience with industry-standard software (e.g., Adobe InDesign, MadCap Flare).
-The program enjoys a well-established network of more than 300 graduates and high job placement rate.
+The Professional Writing and Technical Communication (PWTC) certificate prepares students for careers in professional writing, technical communication, and user experience (UX).
+PWTC students gain technology skills and project-based experience in editing, grant writing, software documentation, report writing, and web design.

 The Study and Practice of Writing (SPOW)

-The Study and Practice of Writing specialization can be a good fit for students who enjoy writing or who are planning to enter writing-intensive professions such as: writing for non-profits, science writing, medical writing, legal writing, nonfiction writing, commercial and academic publishing, new media development, editing, and others.
+The Study and Practice of Writing specialization is a good fit for students who enjoy writing or who are planning to enter writing-intensive professions such as: writing for non-profits, science writing, medical writing, legal writing, nonfiction writing, commercial and academic publishing, new media development, editing, and others.